 Lakshmi Sarah is an educator and journalist with a focus on migration, identity and the arts.
 She has produced content for newspapers, radio and magazines from Ahmedabad, India to Los Angeles, California including AJ+, KQED, Die Zeit Online and The New York Times.

-With a passion for experimental innovative projects, she was an Oculus Launch Pad grant recipient and member of YouTube’s VR Creators Lab in Los Angeles.
-She has presented for the Online News Association, SXSW and BinderCon since co-founding Tiny World Productions, an innovative immersive journalism studio.
+With a passion for experimental innovative projects, she likes to mess around with new forms of technology and media.
+She was an Oculus Launch Pad grant recipient and member of YouTube’s VR Creators Lab in Los Angeles in 2018.
+She has also presented at the Online News Association, SXSW and BinderCon.

-She is a graduate of Pitzer College and the UC Berkeley Graduate School of Journalism and divides her time between Berkeley, Berlin and southern India (when not in a pandemic).
+She is a graduate of Pitzer College and the UC Berkeley Graduate School of Journalism.

-Hey!
-Welcome.
-Feel free to poke around.
 If you want to talk about collaborative projects please contact me.
-I always enjoy teaching classes, speaking to young people, coordinating projects, delving into research and consulting on innovative multimedia and immersive media projects. — Lakshmi
+I always enjoy teaching classes, speaking to young people, delving into research and consulting on innovative multimedia and immersive media projects. — Lakshmi